transferwise/formatting/README.md

 }
 ```

-An optional `options` object can be passed as the last argument.
+An optional `options` object can be passed as the last argument to `getRateInAllFormats`.
 Available options are:

 Option | Default | Allowed | Description
 -- | -- | -- | --